SmartTraceIO/smarttrace-stf/README.md

 ###Usage:
 - When the new version of code was deployed, let's change the version information in file `app/config/version.json` by increase the version-number by +1.
 - In client side (here is a browser), let's refresh the page by `click on button refresh`, `press Ctrl + F5` or `close the page and re-open it`.

+###Explain
+Web-Browser like google-chrome, Firefox do cache for static file (html, javascript, css) and refer them back to render website as needed.
+Browser base on url to refer caching.
+By adding version information to the end of url we can force browser reload cached files